How to Interpret a Financial Statement

-The information provided here allows you to calculate several financial ratios that measure company performance.
-Additionally, current balance sheets should always present data from at least one previous period, so you can compare how financial performance has changed.
+Balance sheet information allows you to calculate several financial ratios that measure company performance.
+Additionally, current balance sheets often present data from at least one previous period, so you can compare how financial performance has changed.

-Quick Ratio: This measures Target’s ability to meet its obligations without selling off inventory; the higher the result, the better.
-It is expressed as current assets minus inventories, divided by current liabilities.
-In Target’s case, that is 14,706 minus 6,254, divided by 11,117, which equals 0.76.
+Quick Ratio: This measures Target’s ability to meet its debt obligations without selling off inventory; the higher the result, the better.
+It is expressed as (current assets minus inventories) divided by current liabilities.
+In Target’s case, that is ($14,706 minus $6,254) divided by $11,117, which equals 0.76.